b-n/demystifying-unicode/pages/03-unicode-in-rust.md

 > String slices are **always** valid UTF-8.

-😬 Yeah, not all sequencess of bytes are "Valid UTF-8"
+😬 Yeah, not all sequences of bytes are "Valid UTF-8"

 </p>